 (last day of the month following the calendar year)

-- If the withholding account is closed before December 31, you must file within 30 days of the account cease date.
+- If the withholding account is closed before December 31, you must file the WT-7 within 30 days of the account cease date.

 * If the due date falls on a weekend or legal holiday, the due date is extended to the business day immediately following the weekend or legal holiday.